-Dental implants have given back the smiles of a lot of our patients in Beaumont, Texas, over the years.
+Dental implants have given back the smiles of a lot of our patients in Beaumont, Texas.
 Dr. Joel Smith delivers implant dentistry service with ease and precision, providing his patients with sheer satisfaction from the results.
 A missing tooth or two may seem harmless, yet more serious problems can arise if they are not addressed properly.
 Dental implants are one effective way to do so.

 What are Dental Implants?